Requirement: Set Access Requests Settings to all OneDrive for Business sites at Tenant Level.

 To configure access requests settings for each OneDrive site, do the following:

-- Now, in the site settings page, Click on “Site Permissions” and then “Access Requests Settings” button from the ribbon.
+- Now, on the site settings page, click on the “Site Permissions”, and then the “Access Requests Settings” button from the ribbon.

 If the tenant level settings are configured to either On or Off, You can’t set these settings individually for each OneDrive for Business site.
 The tenant-level settings apply to all OneDrive for Business sites.